Machining Programs & Certificates

 Offered at: Boulder County Campus

 Our Precision Machining Program and certificates prepare students to meet the critical shortage of skilled machinists.
-Our state of the art machining school teaches the latest technology and machining skills to enter the manufacturing world and earn a high salaried job.
+Our state-of-the-art machining school teaches the latest technology and machining skills to enter the manufacturing world and earn a

 We offer different avenues for our students to get the machinist training they need: